ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     {{ '192.0.2.0' | ansible.netcommon.ipaddr }}

-You can also pass the values as variables
+You can also pass the values as variables:

 .. code-block:: yaml+jinja

     {{ myvar | ansible.netcommon.ipaddr }}

-Here are some example test results of various input strings
+Here are some example test results of various input strings:

 .. code-block:: none